Last updated on July 1, 2019

 Before you get started, talk to a professional if your home is on well-water or a low-pressure municipal supply.
 Pressure washers depend on a sufficient inflow of water to work and if your home water pressure is too low, the washer may be ineffective and could be damaged during use.

-1. Read the manual.
+1. Read your pressure washer’s owner’s manual.
 Gather tools and safety gear and set up the washer.

 2. Clear the surrounding area.
 Lay protective coverings over sensitive surfaces.
 At 2000-3000 PSI, a mid-size pressure washer can cut skin, strip paint off surfaces and damage wood.